mediadrop/mediadrop/doc/install/index.rst

 Database
 -----------------------------------------

-Later on your MediaCore install needs a database so it can store data.
+Later on your MediaDrop install needs a database so it can store data.
 As mentioned before this documentation uses a MySQL database though PostgreSQL should work as well.